-If you do not have an installation key, click the link "click here" to go to the Trustwave Web site where you will need to log in and request an installation key.

-3. Click Enter to launch the applicable dialog box for accepting the software update type.
+- If you have an installation key for receiving LA or Beta software updates, go to the Enter the installation key field and type in that key.
+If you do not have an installation key, click the link "clickhere" to go to the Trustwave Web site where you will need to log in and request an installation key. - 3.
+Click Enter to launch the applicable dialog box for accepting the software update type.